 Commission Chair Gordon Brown’s statement at the Leaders’ Dialogue on Investing in Education during the November 2021 Global Education Meeting

-The Forum aims to accelerate global progress towards achieving inclusive, equitable, and quality education for the world’s children and youth.
+The Global Education Forum (GEF) aims to accelerate global progress towards achieving inclusive, equitable, and quality education for the world’s children and youth.

 - Develop a clear message around the urgency of the global education emergency

 - Strengthen coordination of bilateral and multilateral international support to ensure predictable, sustainable and coherent financing and deliver economies of scale and scope, and greater efficiency and impact on the ground

 - Work with leaders from selected countries, at their request, to mobilize international support for their national objectives and country plans.